Coinbase vs Kraken 2026: Which Crypto Exchange Actually Gives You More for Your Money?

 Does Kraken operate in the US in 2026?

 Yes.
-Kraken serves US customers and is registered with FinCEN, with state money transmitter licenses across the country.
-Some products — like certain futures contracts — aren't available to US users due to regulatory restrictions, but core spot trading works fine.
+Kraken serves US customers and is registered with FinCEN.
+Some futures products aren't available to US users due to regulations, but core spot trading works fine.

 What's the best exchange for beginners in 2026?

-Coinbase, no contest.
-The UX is simpler, the educational resources are better, and the mobile app is more polished.
-Just make sure you actually find and activate Coinbase Advanced Trade — the default Simple interface fees will quietly eat into your returns in a way that's genuinely frustrating once you notice it.
+Coinbase, no question.
+The interface is simpler, resources are better, and the mobile app is polished.
+Just make sure you find Coinbase Advanced Trade — the Simple mode fees will quietly chip away at your returns once you start noticing them.

 Does Coinbase or Kraken offer better staking returns?